Mainak27das/Sortify/README.md

 ## 📸 Demo

-_Include a GIF or a short video here showcasing the project in action._
+! click this link to view the project :   https://sortify-orcin.vercel.app/

 ## 📂 Project Structure